 Are you looking for an ideal introduction to sociology?
 Then look no further!
-Our Sociology Level 3 course examines the role of behaviour in society in detail, including its origins, development and organisation.
+This online Sociology Level 3 course examines the role of behaviour in society in detail, including its origins, development and organisation.
 As a social science, you’ll see how Sociology uses methods of analysis and investigation to develop your knowledge about social order, disorder and change.
 Furthermore, Sociology overlaps several unique disciplines that study society, such as economics, psychology and political science.

 Gain insight in to society and social behaviour, including its origins, development and organisation.